 Where there are concerns about the safety of a child, the sharing of information in a timely and effective manner between organisations can reduce the risk of harm.
-Trust staff must have due regard for the Data Protection Act 2018 and the General Data Protection Regulations (GDPR) The Trust is confident of the processing conditions that allow us to store and share information for safeguarding purposes.
+School staff must have due regard for the Data Protection Act 2018 and the General Data Protection Regulations (GDPR) Our school is confident of the processing conditions that allow us to store and share information for safeguarding purposes.
 This allows us to share information without consent, if it is not possible to gain consent or if to gain consent would place a child at risk.

 Well-kept records are essential to good child protection practice.
-The Trust is clear about the need to record any concern held about a child or children within The Trust, the status of such records and when these records should be shared with other agencies.
+Our school is clear about the need to record any concern held about a child or children within our school, the status of such records and when these records should be shared with other agencies.